-The income, less interest distributions, expenses (including the ACD's and Depositary's fees) and any non-UK withholding taxes, is subject to UK corporation tax at a rate equal to the basic rate of income tax (currently 20%).
-Any corporation tax charge should not be significant.
+Schedule D Case III income, less gross interest distributions for UK corporation tax purposes, expenses (including ACD's and Depositary's fees) and non-UK withholding taxes, is subject to UK corporation tax at a rate equal to the lower rate of income tax (currently 20%).
+It is not expected that the corporation tax charge will be significant.

-Capital gains (except insofar as treated as accrued income gains - see above) accruing to a Bond Fund will be exempt from UK tax on chargeable gains.
+Capital gains (except insofar as treated as Schedule D Case III income gains - see above) accruing to a Bond Company will be exempt from UK tax on chargeable gains.